 (e) Recommendations of the Climate Coordination Panel (CCP), as provided in document EC-76/INF.
 2.5(7), to: (i) retire CCP in recognition that it has fulfilled its general mandate and specific terms of reference; and (ii) continue the Climate Policy Advisors group, with updated terms of reference, as an entity reporting to PAC;

+(2) To further revise draft PAC terms of reference to ensure its role in providing strategic guidance on public-private engagement related activities, including addressing and keeping under review the evolution of the role and operation of National Meteorological and Hydrological Services; [Obayashi]

-(2) To note draft PAC revised terms of reference (Annex 2 to the PAC/TCC report) and request its other subsidiary bodies TCC, Hydrological Coordination Panel, Panel of Experts on Polar and High-mountain Observations, Research and Services and Capacity Development Panel to review their terms of reference and propose amendments, as needed, to the Executive Council;
+(3) To request [Obayashi] TCC, Hydrological Coordination Panel, Panel of Experts on Polar and High-mountain Observations, Research and Services and Capacity Development Panel to review their terms of reference and propose amendments, as needed, to the Executive Council;

-(3) To review and adopt amended terms of reference for its subsidiary bodies at the seventy-seventh session, following the consideration of the governance reform by the World Meteorological Congress at its nineteenth session and taking into consideration any related guidance from it.
+(4) To review and adopt amended terms of reference for its subsidiary bodies at the seventy-seventh session, following the consideration of the governance reform by the World Meteorological Congress at its nineteenth session and taking into consideration any related guidance from it.